BIOL275-MSUM/BIOL275-MSUM.github.io/lab-4.md

 #> # … with 1,883 more rows
 ```

+### Intermediate steps

-When you run the code, R returns a new data frame.
+When you run code to filter a data frame, R returns a new data frame.

 If you want to use that new data frame for some further operation, you would need to save the result by assigning it a new name using the assignment operator `<-`